vmware-archive/postfacto/deployment/README.md

 ### Removing Redis dependency
 If you are on a **later version than 4.3.0** and using Postgres, Redis is no longer required.
 Instead set the environment variable `USE_POSTGRES_FOR_ACTION_CABLE=true` on deploy.

+ > ⚠️ **Warning**: in [some cases](https://github.com/pivotal/postfacto/issues/346) realtime actions will stop working after adding lots of retro items

 ## Tanzu Application Service

 #### Initial deployment

-1. Set yourself up with an organization and space in your TAS account to deploy Postfacto to.
+1. Set yourself up with an organization and space in your TAS account to deploy Postfacto to
-1. Add a database (Postgres or Mysql) and a Redis service instance to your space from the Marketplace.
+1. Add a database (Postgres or MySQL) and a Redis service instance to your space from the Marketplace.
 Name these services `postfacto-db` and `postfacto-redis`.
 1. Run the TAS deployment script from the `tas` directory:
     ```bash
     ./deploy.sh <app-name>
     ```

-   Take note of the URL that has shown up in the `routes:` section of the script output, going forward referred to as `<app-url>`.
+   Take note of the URL that has shown up in the `routes:` section of the script output, going forward referred to as `<app-url>`
 1. Log in to the Postfacto admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<app-url>/admin`
+1. To improve security, change the default admin user email and password
 1. Create a retro for yourself by clicking on 'Retros' and the 'New Retro'
 1. Log in to your retro at `<app-url>/retros/your-retro-slug`
 1. Share the URL and password with your team and then run a retro!